cpysleeper/Recommendation-System-for-NFT/README.md

 # 🔍 NFT Retriever System

 This project implements a **semantic search system** for NFT collections using the [multilingual-e5-large-instruct](https://huggingface.co/intfloat/multilingual-e5-large-instruct) model and dense vector search with [FAISS](https://github.com/facebookresearch/faiss).
 It enables natural language queries to retrieve the most relevant NFTs based on their descriptions.
+[Phi-3.5](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) is used as the reasoning model for the final output after getting the similar tokens.

 ---